 A funny thing happened on the way to building my business.
 I was giddy with confidence that this idea was the next best mouse trap and was sure to sell like hotcakes!
+I was finding solutions to my problems!
 It was such a good idea.
 If you don’t believe me, just ask my family and friends!

 Entrepreneurs are usually excited and passionate about their solution to a problem.
 Founders push hard to get their product launched into the market so that customers can solve a problem.
 History is filled with examples of products that passionate founders launched: The Edsel, New Coke, Google glasses.
 However, half of all new ventures will fail within the first year, with a leading cause being the product does not meet the needs of customers.